 4. Fast Track toll pass: If you don’t already have one of these in your car, you should definitely get one stat.
 In addition to offering you discounts on tolls, it expedites the toll-paying process and eliminates the need to fumble for loose change, so you can be on your way faster!

-5. First Aid Kit and Magic Tank: You’ll most likely never have to use these two but they’re important to bring anyway as a precaution.
+5. First Aid Kit: You’ll most likely never have to use these two but they’re important to bring anyway as a precaution.
 Put together a simple first aid kit consisting of bandages, gauze, bottled water, an instant ice pack, a flashlight with fresh batteries, Swiss Army knife, Ibuprofen, Dramamine, a lighter, and rubbing alcohol or hydrogen peroxide, and store it in your trunk.
-Also, Magic Tank is a great thing to have on hand – it’s a non-flammable emergency fuel that can help you make it to a gas station if you’re coasting on fumes.

 6. Car phone charger: This is a necessity and something that you should keep in your car at all times.
 There is nothing worse than needing to call for help and having a dead phone battery.
 Without this you will be walking, my friend!